cobianzo/just-readme-howto-setup-phpunit-wp-plugin/README.md

 ## Step 4: Create test DB cloning an existing clean WP db and remaning wp prefix

+> This is not needed if you already have the test DB,
+> and you dont need to change the prefix if you dont want to

 If not created, create a clean DB in the same mysql host where WP runs.
 It should contain a clean WP installation.
 If you don't know how to get it, clone it from an existing DB

 - let's assume it's called `wp_tests_todelete`